Towards Nielsen-Thurston classification for surfaces of infinite type: well-tempered homeomorphisms: Extra tame maps: canonical decomposition

-\begin{lemma} There exists a tame map $f$ such that $\L(\alpha)$ is locally finite for every curve $\alpha$, but $\Cinf$ does not span a subsurface.
-Moreover, we can construct such an example so that a single component of $\Sinf$ is not a subsurface.
+The next example shows that that there exists a tame map $f$ such that $\L(\alpha)$ is locally finite for every curve $\alpha$, but $\Cinf$ does not span a subsurface.
+It will also show that we can construct such an example so that a single component of $\Sinf$ is not a subsurface.